-- Green Stormwater Infrastructure in Public Right-of-Way - Parking Lane GSI (side streets off Hawkins St, 1,800 LF) - Parking Lane GSI (Hawkins St, 1,600 LF) - Stormwater Flow Control - Downspout Disconnection - Installation of new drain pipe network in 90% of existing sewer pipe network (20,178 LF, 8-24" dia.) - Replacement of 0% of existing pipes (0 LF) - Rehabilitation of 10% of existing sewer pipe network (4,574 LF) - Reuse of 90% of existing sewer pipe network (21,978 LF) - Adjacent utility work - Limited to roadways impacted by excavation only, no utility work on roadways without separation related excavation - Replacement of 80% of existing water main (16,143 LF) and service connections up to right-of-way

-- Replacement of 90% of existing gas main (18,160 LF) and service connections up to right-of-way at a 50-50 cost split with gas company - Coordination with electric and telecom utilities for upgrades to privately owned infrastructure prior to subsurface construction - Surface Restoration - Limited to roadways impacted by excavation only, no surface work on roadways without separation related excavation - Full-depth reconstruction of 20% of excavated roadways (4,035 LF) - o Grind-overlay reconstruction of 80% of excavated roadways (16,143 LF)
+- Stormwater Flow Control - Downspout Disconnection - Sewer Separation - Installation of new drain pipe network in 76% of existing sewer pipe network, excluding Parking Lane GIS streets (18,578 LF, 8-24" dia.) - Replacement of 0% of existing pipes (0 LF) - Rehabilitation of 10% of existing sewer pipe network (2,442 LF) - Reuse of 90% of existing sewer pipe network (21,978 LF) - Adjacent utility work - Limited to roadways impacted by excavation only, no utility work on roadways without separation related excavation.
+Percentage of replacement is related to the quantity of installed new drain pipe plus replacement of existing pipes. - Replacement of 80% of existing water main in excavated roadways (16,142 LF) and service connections up to right-of-way - Replacement of 90% of existing gas main in excavated roadways (18,160 LF) and service connections up to right-of-way at a 50-50 cost split with gas company - Coordination with electric and telecom utilities for upgrades to privately owned infrastructure prior to subsurface construction - Surface Restoration - Limited to roadways impacted by excavation only, no surface work on roadways without separation related excavation - Full-depth reconstruction of 20% of excavated roadways (4,035 LF) - Grind-overlay reconstruction of 80% of excavated roadways (16,143 LF)